Skip to main content

 Note: We support custom scoring.
 To customize your scoring, go to Custom Risk Scoring & Legend.
 It is critical to ensure that the scoring on your report mirror the same scoring on your Risk Assessment Policy

 To score from the risk row, click on the dropdown and select a score.
+You may have to scroll the table to the left.

 When scoring from the risk row, a default value of “Needs Treatment” will be applied to the risk until you select an actual treatment response/method.